 - If you receive any service or treatment specified as a limited benefit, the plan will pay for services only up to the specified amounts.

-- Any expense incurred for amounts in excess of the specified percentage, day, or dollar limits, and expenses you pay for not following preauthorization procedures, will not be reimbursed by the plan and will not accumulate toward the annual coinsurance maximum.
+- Any expense incurred for amounts in excess of the specified percentage, day, or dollar limits, and expenses you pay for not following preauthorization procedures, will not be reimbursed by the plan and will not accumulate toward the annual out-of-pocket maximum.

-Q: What immunizations are covered by my plan?
+What immunizations are covered by my plan?

-A: Most plans cover immunizations that are recommended by the Advisory Committee on Immunizations Practices of the Center for Disease Controls and Prevention (CDC) at 100 percent if received from a participating provider.
+Answer: Most plans cover immunizations that are recommended by the Advisory Committee on Immunizations Practices of the Center for Disease Controls and Prevention (CDC) at 100 percent if received from a participating provider.

-Q: What diabetic supplies are covered by my plan?
+What diabetic supplies are covered by my plan?

 supplies fall under various provisions of your plan.
 Here are some common